Short-time spreading dynamics of elastic drops

 Abstract

-When a liquid drop makes first contact with any surface, unbalanced surface tension force drives the contact line causing spreading.
-For Newtonian or weakly elastic, non-Newtonian liquids, either liquid inertia or viscosity or a combination of the two resists spreading.
-In this work, we investigate the role of drop elasticity on the dynamics of spreading.
-We conduct dynamical experiments with polyacrylamide drops with varying polymer concentrations imparting varying degrees of elasticity.
-Using high-speed imaging, we focus on the very first moments of spreading with glass substrates.
-For moderate and high elasticity values, we observe that the early time spreading dynamics obey a viscous-capillary regime exhibited by a power-law evolution of the spreading radius.
-However, the process transitions to a different regime on a timescale at par with the characteristic viscoelastic relaxation time scale.
+When a liquid drop makes first contact with any surface, the unbalanced surface tension force drives the contact line, causing spreading.
+For Newtonian or weakly elastic, non-Newtonian liquids, either liquid inertia or viscosity, or a combination of the two, resists spreading.
+In this work, we investigate how drop elasticity influences spreading dynamics.
+We conduct dynamical experiments with polyacrylamide drops of varying polymer concentrations to impart varying degrees of elasticity.
+Using high-speed imaging, we focus on the very first moments of spreading on glass substrates.
+For moderate and high Young's modulus values, we observe that the early-time spreading dynamics obey a viscous-capillary regime characterized by a power-law evolution of the spreading radius.
+However, the process transitions to a different regime on a timescale comparable to the characteristic viscoelastic relaxation timescale.
 We interpret this latter regime using a theoretical model invoking the standard linear model of viscoelasticity.
-For viscoelastic inks with moderate print speeds, the dynamical behavior investigated in this study, can provide valuable insights on how to efficiently control such moving contact lines with non-trivial elasticity.
+For viscoelastic inks with moderate print speeds, the dynamical behavior investigated in this study can provide valuable insights into how to efficiently control such moving contact lines with non-trivial elasticity.

 Supplementary files